Kitty Pryde: Ultimate Marvel

-X-Babies

-An X-Baby version of Shadowcat appears briefly in the X-Babies one-shot comic.
-She is wearing her original costume and is younger than the other X-Babies.
-She is named as Shadowkitty rather than Shadowcat or Kitty Pryde.
-She also does not seem to have a strong bond with the X-Baby version of Lockheed.

 X-Men Forever

 In the X-Men Forever series, Kitty and Nightcrawler have left Excalibur and rejoined the X-Men after the events of X-Men #1-3.
 Of the X-Men, she undergoes the most drastic changes from the events of X-Men Forever #1.
 (Note: This is excepting Storm, with her setup to betrayal apparently predating the issue.)
-During the battle with Fabian Cortez, she phases through Wolverine while he is being affected by Cortez's power.
-This drives her powers haywire as well, and somehow she ends up with one of Wolverine's claws in her wrist.
-Claremont has also hinted in dialogue throughout the title so far that she may have also undergone psychological or psychic changes as a result of the event.
-From Forever #4 to the current issue, she is shown to be able to use the claw in the exact method Wolverine would manifest it, with no apparent ill effects (the mechanism for this has not yet been made clear) outside of excruciating pain.
-Because of the merger with Logan's DNA she has begun to develop a healing factor, slower than Wolverine's but it heals faster when she is intangible.
-She has also slightly enhanced senses, she also can produce a set of five retractable claws on her left hand like Sabretooth.
-She has also begun to take on Logan's personality and memories as well.
-And because of this she is beginning to wonder what part of her truly remains the same.
+During a battle with Fabian Cortez, she phases through Wolverine while he is being affected by Cortez's power.
+This drives her powers haywire as well, and she ends up with one of Wolverine's claws in her wrist.
+Following these events, Kitty develops similar abilities to Wolverine, including a healing factor, enhanced senses, and retractable claws on her left hand, while retaining her intangibility.
+She has also begun to take on Logan's personality and memories.

 X-Men: Misfits

 In the X-Men: Misfits original English language manga one-shot graphic novel from Marvel and DelRay, Kitty is the newest and only female student of the all-male Xavier School for Gifted Youngsters, which is now experimenting with having a co-ed student body.
 As the sole girl, she becomes the center of attention and attraction for the rest of the students.
 She becomes a member and the mascot of the elitist fraternity, The Hellfire Club, and has a short-lived romantic relationship with the school troublemaker Pyro.